Person With Coronavirus Attended Mother’s Day Church Service And Exposed 180 People, Officials Say

 “The incident highlights the ongoing tug-of-war between some religious organizations and public officials as they work to slow the spread of the coronavirus,” noted CNN.

 Many churches and religious groups have opted to continue holding in-person services in direct defiance of their states’ stay-at-home orders.
-As previously reported by The Inquisitr, Louisiana Pastor Tony Spell has infamously defied orders to practice social distancing or ask his congregants to wear masks.
+As previously reported by The Inquisitr, Louisiana Pastor Tony Spell has famously defied orders to practice social distancing or ask his congregants to wear masks.

-Spell even refused to limit his services to 25% capacity, which CNN said would have allowed him to resume services in agreement with the law as Louisiana begins their own reopening.
+Spell even refused to limit his services to 25 percent capacity, which CNN said would have allowed him to resume services in agreement with the law as Louisiana begins their own reopening.